CUNYTechPrep/project-starter/_docs/local-postgresql.md

+# Setting up PostgreSQL locally

+The goals of this guide are to help you:

+- Install PostgreSQL
+- Create a ROLE/USER with a PASSWORD
+- Create a DATABASE
+- Get your database URL connection string

+## Install PostgreSQL

+Check if you already have PostgreSQL installed.
+You can try one of the following:

+- run the command `which psql`
+- check if it's listed in your computers Applications

-- If you need to install PostgreSQL see the [installing PostgreSQL guides](https://github.com/CUNYTechPrep/guides#postgresql)
+If you need to install PostgreSQL see the [installing PostgreSQL guides](https://github.com/CUNYTechPrep/guides#postgresql)

-### Create a PostgreSQL user and database
+## Create a PostgreSQL user and database

-The project-starter template expects the following for local development:
+For this project-starter template you can use any values for the username, password, and database name.
+The rest of this guide will assume the following values were chosen:

 - PostgreSQL User/Role
   - name: `ctp_user`